 The manager who cannot conceive of an organization as a system in its entirety, who cannot think systematically about its human dimensions as well as its more tangible technical processes, and who is not comfortable in dealing with its abstract features as well as its concrete features will be limited to solutions that are concrete, familiar, and obvious.
 The manager who can figuratively step back and look at the entire enterprise as an interesting, multifarious, interconnected system can deal with its problems more effectively, manage it more effectively, and change it more effectively when it is in need of change.

 Kabat and Fielding, argue that the systems approach may be defined in terms of five principles:

-Organizations with consistent track records of success have systems which support consistent performances by the large majority of their workforces.
-These organizations do not rely on the ability of the outstanding minority, but rather build excellence by implementing systems which focus on the competent, but not outstanding, majority.
+Organizations with consistent track records of success have systems that support consistent performances by the large majority of their workforces.
+These organizations do not rely on the ability of the outstanding minority, but rather build excellence by implementing systems that focus on the competent, but not outstanding, majority.

 As the late Stephen R. Covey says, Management works in the system, leaders work on the system.

 According to the Sacher Associates model the ten systems essential to creating an environment or culture that optimizes employee capability and contribution are as follows:

 - The Performance-linked Communication System